 It is a declaration of divine protection and assurance that God's children are shielded from harm.

-It means that no matter what weapons may be formed against us, whether they be physical, emotional, or spiritual, they will not succeed in their intended purpose.
+It means that no matter what weaponry may be formed against us, whether they be physical, emotional, or spiritual, they will not succeed in their intended purpose.

 The Lord's favor and His mighty hand will always be with us, guarding us and ensuring our ultimate victory.

-We can find comfort and strength in knowing that God is our defender and that no weapon formed against us will prevail.
+We can find comfort and strength in knowing that God is our defender and that no weaponry formed against us will prevail.

 Unpacking the deeper meaning of Isaiah 54:17